Skip to the main content

 Employment & Advancement

-Nurse practitioners work in many different health care facilities.
-These may include hospitals, community-based health centres and clinics.
+Nurse practitioners work in many different health-care settings.
+These may include hospitals, community-based health centres, and clinics.
 Many work in small or remote areas that do not have local doctors.

 Nurse practitioner is not an entry-level position.